This post may contain affiliate links. Please read my disclosure policy

 - Arrange heated coals in an even layer and nestle a 10-inch cast iron skillet directly over the coals.
 Allow the cast iron to heat up.

-- When heated, add the olive oil and, using a heat resistant glove and a long spatula, swirl to coat.
+- When the skillet has heated, add the olive oil and, using a heat resistant glove and a long spatula, swirl to coat.

 - Lay the onion in the skillet and cover the grill.
 Cook until tender 5 to 7 minutes, checking occasionally and stirring.